CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/01_LAB_14_01_Deploy_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

     > **Note:** Please wait for the deployment to complete.
 This may take approximately 20 minutes.

 ### Task 3: Create an Azure Virtual Desktop application group

+In this task, you will create Azure Virtual Desktop application groups and configure them with the required applications.
+You will also assign the appropriate Microsoft Entra groups to enable access to these application groups.

 1. In the Azure portal, search for and select **Azure Virtual Desktop** and, on the **Azure Virtual Desktop** page, select **Application groups** under the **Manage** section from the left-side menu.